Fukaya's conjecture on Witten's twisted $A_\infty$-structures: Introduction

+The papers \cite{HelSj1, HelSj2, HelSj4, zhang} gives the proof of the main theorem for the case $k=1$, which involves detailed estimate of operator $d_f$ along gradient flow lines of a Morse function $f$ (or $f_{01}$ in our notations).

+For the case $k=2$, we let $f_0, f_1 , f_2$ be three smooth functions and let $q_{01}, q_{12}, q_{02}$ be critical points of $f_{01} , f_{12}, f_{02}$ respectively.
+By using the analytical techniques in \cite{HelSj1,HelSj4}, it can be proved that the Green's operators $G_{ij}$'s do not appear in the definition of $m_2(\lam)$.
+If we compute the leading order term in the matrix coefficients of $m_2(\lam)$, it is essentially the integral

+Firstly, we perform a global a priori estimate to obtain $\phi(q_{ij}) \sim \mathcal{O}(e^{\lam \rho(q_{ij},\cdot)})$ (lemma \ref{eigenestimate2}), where $\rho$ is the Agmon distance defined in definition \ref{agmondistance}.
+Therefore, we cut off the integrand to neighborhoods of gradient trees appeared in $m_2^{Morse}$ and compute the leading order contribution from each gradient tree.
+The WKB approximation (lemma \ref{eigenwkb}) of the $\phi(q_{ij})$'s is used to compute the leading order contribution of \eqref{m2coefficient}.

-When $k=1$, it is Witten's observation proven in \cite{HelSj4}, involving detail estimate of operator $d_{ij}$ along flow lines.
-For $k \geq 3$, it involves the study for "inverse" of $d_{ij}$, which is the local behaviour of the inhomogeneous Witten Laplacian equation of the form
+The technicality for studying the case when $k \geq 3$ is that an WKB approximation of $G_{ij}$ along a gradient flow line of $f_{ij}$ is needed (refer to \S \ref{approximation}).
+More precisely, for a given form $e^{-\lam \psi^{}_{\scalebox{.7}{$\scriptscriptstyle S$}}} \nu$, we need to study the local behaviour of the inhomogeneous Witten Laplacian equation of the form